Urban exploration: Rooftopping

-Rooftopping and skywalking are the ascents of rooftops, cranes, antennas, smokestacks, etc., usually illegally, to get an adrenaline rush and take selfie photos or videos.
+Rooftopping and skywalking are the ascents of rooftops, cranes, antennas, smokestacks, telecommunications towers, etc., usually illegally, to get an adrenaline rush and take selfie photos or videos.
 Rooftopping differs from skywalking as the latter is mostly about taking panoramic photographs of the scene below, and safety is more important than the thrill.
 Rooftopping has been especially popular in Russia.
 Buildering has a similar goal as rooftopping and skywalking (to reach the roof), but involves climbing the building from the outside rather than infiltrating from the inside.